fedora-python/fedora-python/docs/plans/default-python-module.rst

   * Python 3.7 (once released upstream)

-* for container images that have been configured to use a Python 3 version other than the default, we will use RPM conflicts to ensure that users are NOT also able to install regular Fedora packages that depend on Python 3 (as those packages will expect ``/usr/bin/python3`` to refer specifically to Python 3.6)
+* for container images that have been configured to use a Python 3 version other than the default, we will come up with a mechanism to ensure users are NOT also able to install regular Fedora packages that depend on Python 3 (as those packages will expect ``/usr/bin/python3`` to refer specifically to Python 3.6)